CMU-SAFARI/BLEND/README.md

 ## Compiling from the source code

 Compilation process is similar to Minimap2's compilation as also explained in more detail [here](https://github.com/lh3/minimap2/tree/7358a1ead1adfa89a2d3d0e72ffddd05732f9850#installation).
-We keep the support for using the SIMD instructions that Minimap2 implements.

 Before compiling BLEND: